 Another bill, H.R.
 893, the Iran, North Korea, and Syria Non-Proliferation Act, has been introduced in the 113th Congress; it is primarily an update of an earlier law, discussed above, of virtually the same name.
 It contains a new provision that would mandate barring ships from porting in the United States if they had ported in Iran recently.
-During testimony before the Senate Foreign Relations Committee on April 18, 2013, Secretary of State John Kerry appealed for maximum flexibility from Congress to allow the Administration to pursue a nuclear deal with Iran-a statement that appeared to signal opposition to new Iran sanctions legislation.
+During testimony before the Senate Foreign Relations Committee on April 18, 2013, Secretary of State John Kerry appealed for maximum flexibility from Congress to allow the Administration to pursue a nuclear deal with Iran-a statement that appeared to signal concerns about new Iran sanctions legislation.
+A total of 118 House members signed a bipartisan letter to President Obama in mid-July that appeared to suggest postponing any new sanctions on Iran until the professed moderation of Hassan Rouhani could be assessed.
+However, even most Members who signed still voted for H.R.
+850. And, 76 Senators signed an August 2, 2013, letter to President Obama urging a strengthening of sanctions at the same time as the United States explores diplomacy with Rouhani on the nuclear issue.
+Some press reports indicate that the Senate might delay considering a version of H.R.
+850 in order not to risk undermining Rouhani's asserted willingness to resolve the nuclear issue.